 Tyres.
-We all know what they are and are probably aware that while they might all look similar - black, round, rubber and sit at the corners of the car - there are many different types, each designed to function in a certain manner dependent on the vehicle we drive, the terrain we drive upon, and the performance we expect.
+We all know what they are and we're probably aware that while they might all look similar - black, round, rubber circles that sit at the corners of the car - there are many different types, each designed to function in a certain manner depending on the vehicle we drive, the terrain we drive on, and the performance we expect.

 They are the only component of a vehicle that actually touches the ground and as such their importance cannot be overstated - a set of good quality tyres fitted to your car is just about the most crucial safety feature there is.

 So, who is designing and making these tyres?
 No doubt you’ve heard of some brands such as Bridgestone and Michelin, but what other manufacturers are out there?
 What are the top brands?